 What is cystitis?

-- One theory is that a substance called glycosaminoglycan is deficient in the bladder.
-This substance is part of the slimy layer that covers and protects the lining of the bladder.
+- lack of a substance called glycosaminoglycan, which is part of the slimy layer that covers and protects the lining of the bladder

 Symptoms of cystitis

 - a burning, stinging or aching pain when you pass urine

 - a need to pass water very frequently, often only a small amount each time

 - blood (or a smoky appearance) in the urine

 - backache or stomach ache

 Not all urine problems are cystitis.
 For example:

 - if you have soreness or itching around the opening of the urethra (pee hole) you might have a herpes infection, yeast infection or a chlamydia infection

 - if your only problem is having to pass urine frequently, you might have diabetes (especially if you are thirsty all the time), so see your doctor